A Guide to Writing-on-Stone Provincial Park

-One of the most moving places I’ve ever been, this gorgeous provincial park is nestled along the Milk River in southern Alberta.
+One of the most moving places I’ve ever been, the gorgeous Writing-on-Stone Provincial Park is nestled along the Milk River in southern Alberta.

 The main trail here is the Hoodoo Interpretive Trail which you can take with a guide (daily tours for approx. $15 per person) or you can pick up a Self-Guided Tour Pamphlet and read about all your stops as you pick your way through the rocks on your own.
 12 epic rest stops detail the intriguing history of the land and the people that used it.